solacemind/solacemind.github.io/README.md

 Even lightweight technology, when designed thoughtfully, can provide real comfort and support during difficult moments.

 ### ✔ Social Impact and Tech Innovation Can Coexist
-SolaceMind reinforced my belief that technology should empower people and support human well-being — not replace human care.
+SolaceMind reinforced my belief that technology should empower people and support human well-being and not replace human care.

 ---